Questions about the Scholarship Program?

 - Scholarships will be applied to tuition, room, board, books and fees for the 2020-2021 school year only.

 - Scholarships will range between $250 and $4,000.

 - Checks will only be made payable to the recipient's school.

 - Previous recipients of the Women's Board Scholarship may apply for subsequent awards.
 Scholarships may be awarded for a maximum of 4 years.

 - If a Scholarship winner changes their major to one outside the healthcare field, the recipient will not be permitted to use any unpaid scholarship funds.

 Awarding Qualified Scholars for Over 60 Years

 In 1957, the Jean Bird Scholarship Program was created.
 The program is named after the wife of Dr. Jacob Wheeler Bird, the founder of the original Montgomery General Hospital, now known as MedStar Montgomery Medical Center.
 A memorial fund was established to provide scholarships to those interested in pursuing careers in the medical field.
 In 1969, the Women's Board restructured the scholarship program and has continued to award deserving students each year.

-The 2019 Women’s Board Scholarship Program awarded $90,000 in scholarships to 55 qualified high school, undergraduate and graduate students in all areas of healthcare.
+In honor of the Women’s Board 100th Anniversary, the 2020 Scholarship Program awarded $100,000 in scholarships to qualified high school, undergraduate and graduate students in all areas of healthcare.

-Congratulations to the 2019 Women’s Board Scholarship Award Recipients!
+Meet the 2020 Women’s Board Scholarship Award Recipients!